benbaptist/minecraft-wrapper/documentation/base.rst

-**def  - Definately not not following PEP-8 naming of functions- why!?**
+**  - Definately not not following PEP-8 naming of functions- why!?**

     backups was one of the newer api modules and some thought was given